Sign in to access your Salford customer account, or see our other accounts.

 How can I appeal?

 If you have been refused a place at a school in another local authority, there will be information on that local authority’s website about how to appeal for their schools.
-You could also write to or email that local authority directly stating the reasons you are appealing the decision.
+You could also write to or email that local authority clearly stating the reasons you are appealing the decision.

 Is there a right of appeal for all year groups?